 On this page, we cover private schools in the Markham area that offer Montessori programs and support.
-This includes gifted schools and programs in downtown Markham, Markham Village, Stouffville, Thornhill, Unionville, Cedarwood, Greensborough, and Langstaff.
+This includes Montessori schools in downtown Markham, Markham Village, Stouffville, Thornhill, Unionville, Cedarwood, Greensborough, and Langstaff.

 There are lots of private Montessori schools in Markham.
 These schools vary in terms of their classroom practices, curricular approaches, program offerings, and special needs support.
 The schools listed below reflect this diversity.
 They can be filtered for a wide range of features.